linuxserver/docker-mods/README.md

   BRANCH: "master"
 ```

-User is your GitHub user and endpoint is your own custom name (typically the name of the repository where your mod is).
+`user` is your GitHub user and `endpoint` is your own custom name (typically the name of the repository where your mod is).
 You do not need to create this endpoint beforehand, the build logic will push it and create it on first run.

-Head over to `https://github.com/user/endpoint/settings/secrets` and click on `New secret`
+Head over to `https://github.com/<user>/<endpoint>/settings/secrets` and click on `New secret`

 Add `CR_USER` (your GitHub username) and `CR_PAT` (a personal access token with `read:packages` and `write:packages` scopes).

-You can create a personal access token by visiting <https://github.com/settings/tokens>
+You can create a personal access token by visiting [https://github.com/settings/tokens](https://github.com/settings/tokens)

 GitHub Actions will trigger a build off of your repo when you commit.
 The image will be pushed to GitHub Container Registry on success.
 This GitHub Container Registry endpoint is the Mod variable you can use to customize your container now.